yjlim-larr/Reinforcement_learning/Policy_gradient/TRPO/README.md

 ### 2. conjugate gradient algorithm:
  For fast convergence, loss_gradient which is x, should be small.
 So use normalize to returns(or advants) for decreasing value.

+### 3. Standard Deviation:
+ Neural network output mean, and std.
+But std is fixed to 1.
+Because its value effect to line search and, conjugate gradient algorithm's convergence.
+So changing std makes Neural network's traning unstable.

 **Pendulum-v1**